Arseny of Winnipeg: Life

 Upon his return to Russia, there are some reports are that he was involved in the training of missionary-priests and that he headed a monastery in the Crimea.
 After the October Revolution, he served with the White Army to comfort the soldiers.
 In 1920, he was able to get to Yugoslavia and entered a monastery.
 Some of his old Canadian flock learned that he was still alive and petitioned Metropolitan Platon to return him to Canada as a bishop.

 Thus, the holy synod under Platon elected him Bishop of Winnipeg and requested his consecration, which took place on June 6, 1926, in Yugoslavia.
 Bishop Arseny traveled to New York to meet with the metropolitan, visit his beloved St Tikhon's Monastery, and then continue on to his new cathedral.
 It was, however, a different place from that which he left sixteen years before.
 The seeds of violence from the Red Revolution, Ukrainian nationalism, and the Living Church made his task difficult, even to the point of being injured by gun fire.
 In 1936, he was assigned briefly to Detroit and Cleveland before retiring to St Tikhon's Monastery where he was appointed archbishop.

 Yet, in retirement he did not cease his service.
 In 1937, he applied to the holy synod of the Metropolia for blessing to establish a Pastoral School at the monastery in South Canaan.
 With the blessing of the synod, the approval of the Sixth All-American Sobor, and great effort on his part, Abp.
 Arseny opened on October 24, 1938, the first classes of the St Tikhon's Pastoral School, later to become St. Tikhon's Orthodox Theological Seminary.

 He continued actively visiting the local parishes and traveling for special occasions.
 Then at the age of 79, illness overcame him and Abp.
 Arseny died on October 4, 1945, in Scranton, Pennsylvania.
 His funeral and interment at St. Tikhon's Monastery took place on October 9, 1945, attended by many hierarchs, priests, and faithful.

 Glorification inquiry

 During its October 2004 holy synod meeting, bishops of the OCA established a glorification commission to inquire into the possibility for adding Abp.
 Arseny to the calendar of saints.
 Abp.
-Arseny already enjoys veneration in the OCA's Archdiocese of Canada.
+Arseny already enjoys veneration from some in the OCA's Archdiocese of Canada.